 What is Black Tea?

-Black tea is produced from the same kind of plant the green tea is – Camellia Sinesis.
-The only difference is how it is processed.
-Leaves are withered, rolled, heated and then fermented and heated in order to produce delicious black tea leaves.
+It is produced from the same kind of plant the green tea is – Camellia Sinensis.
+The only difference is how tea farmers process it.
+Leaves are withered, rolled, heated and then fermented and heated in order to produce delicious tea leaves.

 Black tea is ample in L-theanine, which helps you relax and concentrate.
 Regular consumption has also been found to lower cortisol levels.

-Research conducted by the American Heart Association concluded that black tea was beneficial in reducing bad cholesterol, thus lowering the risk of heart strokes.
-People who drink 3-4 cups of black tea a day are at a lower risk than people who consumed none at all.
+Research conducted by the American Heart Association concluded that black tea was associated with slower age-related decreases in HDL-C concentrations which is beneficial in reducing bad cholesterol, thus lowering the risk of heart strokes.
+People who drink 3-4 cups a day seems to be at a lower risk than people who consumed none at all.

-The Tea Trade Health Research Association discovered that black tea helps eliminate plaque formation.
-It also inhibits the growth of bacteria that promotes cavity formation and tooth decay.
+The Tea Trade Health Research Association discovered that it helps eliminate plaque formation.
+It seems to inhibit the growth of bacteria that promotes cavity formation and tooth decay.
 This is due to the polyphenol content that kill bacteria and the enzymes they create which bind plaque to the tooth enamel.